alexvcasillas/react-mobx-state-tree/README.md

 If you want to try this project the first thing you have to do is to **clone** this repository.
 How?
 Just go to your favourite terminal and execute the following command (assuming that you previously have **git** installed): `git clone https://github.com/alexvcasillas/react-mobx-state-tree.git`.
 By doing so, you'll have the repository cloned in your computer.
 The next step is to move inside by typing `cd react-mobx-state-tree`.
 Alright, we're in now!
 You can't run it at this point because you have no dependencies installed so, we need to start with that, run the following command: `npm install` or if you're a yarn user just `yarn`.
 This might take a while because it's downloading all the minimum requirements as local dependencies so you can run this project (they're just a few).
 When it's done, you're good to go, simply run the following command `npm start` or if you're a yarn user `yarn start` and you will see the development build process and when everything is done, your browser will open a new window/tab with this project up and running.

+If you want your Github profile to fill this project, you need to generate a Github's Personal Access Token (PAT) and go to `src/utils/graphql.js - line 10` and replace `const githubToken = 'your_token_here';` the content within single qoutes with your Personal Access Token (PAT).
+Then just make the build and deploy it somewhere or just run it as development.

+You can customize everything with Styled Components!

 ### TLDR: How To

 1. `git clone https://github.com/alexvcasillas/react-mobx-state-tree.git`